I’m Shawna and I am so super excited about the fact that you’re right here… on my site… reading this sentence!

 I was the equivalent of Homecoming Queen at my alma mater, University of Maryland, College Park.
 They call it The “Spirit of Maryland Award” (Don’t ask me why.)
 GO TERPS!

-Shawna Murray-Browne, LCSW-C is the owner of Kindred Wellness, LLC, an integrative practice dedicated to honoring culture, expanding mindfulness, and holding safe space that empowers professionals & families to heal themselves.
+Shawna Murray-Browne, LCSW-C is the Director and Founder of Kindred Wellness, LLC, an integrative practice dedicated to honoring culture, expanding mindfulness, and holding safe space that empowers professionals, activists, Black women, girls and their families to heal themselves.

-She provides personalized, culturally-affirming integrative psychotherapy, workshops and Mind-Body Skills groups that honor the healing power of art, movement, breath and connection to nature.
-Shawna enjoys holding safe space for parents, children and human service professionals.
+She provides liberation-focused integrative psychotherapy, sacred community healing spaces, professional workshops as well as QiGong and Mind-Body Skills groups that honor the power of art, movement, breath and connection to nature.
+She is a consultant to trailblazing change making organizations ready to tackle tough topics about race and liberation.
+Shawna enjoys holding safe space for Black women, families, human service professionals and activists to gain the skills and insight to live authentically and just.

 Shawna is a member of The Greater Baltimore Leadership Association (The Urban League) and the Pressley Ridge Board of Directors (Maryland).

 When she is not showing others how to heal themselves, she finds peace in meditation, yoga and gardening.
-She enjoys traveling abroad, spending time with her sistas and with her husband, Brian.
+She enjoys traveling abroad, spending time with her sistas, her husband, Brian and their daughter.

 NaShey Ingram, LGSW holds a Masters degree in Social Work from Morgan State University and a Bachelor of Science degree in Psychology from Towson University.
 Serving as a Psychotherapist in the City of Baltimore, she is committed to the holistic healing and support of young women of color through the lifespan, specifically childhood through young adult years.